ranma/arm-mcu/stm32f1/README.txt

    stm32f1xxxx.ld The RAM and ROM sizes must match the device.

-Notes

-   The limited amount of RAM available in the STM32F100RB on the STM32 Value Line Discovery board requires using the conio facility instead of stdio, so -DCONIO_STDIO is defined in stm32f1.mk.

 Test Platform

    This framework is validated on the [2]Olimex STM32-P103, [3]Olimex